 Two things that have impact on cutoffs are participation rates and demographics.
 In some states, ACT is the dominant test and not as many students take the PSAT.
 This leaves some students out of the competition and will tend to produce lower cutoffs.
 Some states have large pockets of extremely qualified students and are particularly competitive.
-For example, Massachusetts and New Jersey have class of 2020 cutoffs of 223.
-At the other end of the spectrum, North Dakota, West Virginia, and Wyoming had NMSF cutoffs of 212 for the class of 2020.
+For example, Massachusetts and New Jersey have class of 2021 cutoffs of 222.
+At the other end of the spectrum, North Dakota, South Dakota, West Virginia, and Wyoming had NMSF cutoffs of 209 for the class of 2021.
 The minimum Semifinalist cutoff for a state is the national Commended level.
-If, for example, the Commended cutoff is at 213, no state can have a Semifinalist cutoff less than 213.
+If, for example, the Commended cutoff is at 210, no state can have a Semifinalist cutoff less than 210.

 How are Semifinalists set for homeschoolers, boarding school students, or U.S. students studying abroad?

 Homeschoolers are treated no differently than other students in a state.
 U.S. students studying abroad will have to meet the highest state cutoff in the country.
 For the class of 2021, that was 222.
 Boarding school cutoffs are the most complex to calculate.
 Instead of being set at the state level, they are determined regionally.
 A Northeast boarding school student, for example, must meet the highest cutoff of any state within the Northeast region.
 NMSC defines boarding schools as schools with predominantly out-of-state students.
 NMSC considers your state to be where you went to school when you took the PSAT, not your state of residency or the state of your new school.

 Do I have to be a U.S. citizen to participate?